nubunto/go-boilerplate/README.md

 $ mv go-boilerplate myapp
 ```

+4) Change the package name from the `user.go` file to your chosen package name

-3) Change your module name in go.mod
+5) Change your module name in go.mod

-4) Run:
+6) Run:
 ```
 $ cd go-boilerplate
 $ go build -tags local ./cmd/http